Arnold-n/P1P2MQTT/README.md

 ### Daikin systems

-Daikin systems can be identified by their series identifier, shich is the first letter of the indoor unit or monolblock unit (E or F, or R for Rotex).
+Daikin systems can be identified by their series identifier, which is the first letter of the indoor unit or monoblock unit (E or F, or R for Rotex).
 It is often E for daikin heat pump systems, R for similar Rotex heat pump systems, and F for VRV/Sky Air systems.
+Some systems starting with a C are also supported.

-The system generation can be identified by a single letter or two letters after the capacity code, this represents the major version number (A, B, C, CA, CB, D, E, ..).
+The system can be further identified by generation, which is a single letter or two letters after the capacity code, this represents the major version number (A, B, C, CA, CB, D, E, ..).

 #### Daikin(/Rotex) E-series

 Recent Altherma 3 (full-electric and hybrid) systems are generally supported.
 Version CA, CB, D, and newer are supported.
 Older versions AA, AB, AC, and BB can only be monitored and can likely not be controlled.
 Version AD can perhaps be controlled.
 Some systems (EWYQ, EKH\*) are very limited and can only be monitored.